-School Newsletter - Each month the principal's office will create a newsletter that will help you plan your schedule and receive important information.
-This newsletter will include important calendar dates such as holidays, conferences, Board of Education meetings, etc. This newsletter will be printed on colored paper and will be given to your child around the first of each month to be brought home.
+School Newsletter - Each month or more the preschool will create a newsletter that will help you plan your schedule and receive important information.
+This newsletter will include important calendar dates such as holidays, conferences, Board of Education meetings, etc. This newsletter will be given to your child to be brought home.

-School Rules -All school rules are based on our belief system that all people need to respect self, others, and their environment.
-Each building and each teacher will have a set of rules in order to maintain maximum safety and educational opportunities.
+School Rules - All school rules are based on our belief system that all people need to respect self, others, and their environment.
+Each teacher will have a set of rules in order to maintain maximum safety and educational opportunities.